-The research environment Bio4Energy aims to create a highly efficient and environmentally-sound biorefinery processes that uses biomass sourced from forests or organic waste as raw material.
+The research environment Bio4Energy aims to create highly efficient and environmentally-sound biorefinery processes—including methods and tools for making products such as biofuels, "green" chemicals and new bio-based materials—which draw on biomass sourced from forests or organic waste as a raw material.

 Raw materials, or "feedstock", should be used as completely and as efficiently as possible at all stages of the biorefinery value chain.
-This is taken to mean from the design or planting of seeds to grow trees, through to the development of consumer products that can be commercialised and add value for their soundness in terms of economic, environmental and social sustainability.
+This is taken to mean from the designing or planting of the first seed for growing a tree, through to the development of consumer products that can be commercialised and add value for their soundness in terms of economic, environmental and social impact.

-Some of the things Bio4Energy aims to do differently are to use all parts of the tree, recycling or recovering byproducts that typically go to waste in mainstream forestry operations.
-Some of the Bio4Energy scientists—there are more than 230 of them—are developing processes by which to turn waste streams into energy or other bio-based products.
+Some of the things Bio4Energy aims to do differently are to use all parts of the tree and to recycle or recover byproducts that typically go to waste in mainstream forestry operations.
+Some of the Bio4Energy scientists—there are more than 230 of them—are developing processes by which to turn such residual streams into energy, high-value specialty chemicals or other bio-based products.

 One vision, many partners

 A large number of industrial operators have endorsed Bio4Energy and are part of a Bio4Energy Industrial Network.
 The scientists cooperate with them to develop advanced biofuels, "green" chemicals or other bio-based products, such as new materials made using nanotechnology.
 Another strand of work focuses on eliminating noxious emission or residues from existing industrial process.
 For instance, methods are being designed to convert biomass ashes and sludge into renewable energy, liming materials or low-polluting fertilizers.
 In some cases, high-temperature processes will be used to rid the biorefinery process of heavy metals or toxic organic compounds.